psycho225b/psycho225b/README.md

 ## Logic gate fanatic

-understanding how we humans made a sand think.👋
+understanding how we humans made a sand think.

 <!--
 **psycho225b/psycho225b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.